Home » Comparison » Baking Powder vs Cream of Tartar: How Do They Compare?

 by Maria Foster

-Baking powder and cream of tartar have many similarities, but they also differ significantly in key ways.
 For instance, one is a stabilizing agent, and the other is a leavening agent.

 Baking Powder

-Cream of Tartar
+Cream Of Tartar

-As we already mentioned, to make baking powder, you need an alkali, such as baking soda, an acid, such as cream of tartar, and a binder, such as cornflour.
-Baking soda and cream of tartar combine to produce carbon dioxide bubbles – giving baking powder a leavening function.
+To make baking powder, you need an alkali, such as baking soda, an acid, such as cream of tartar, and a binder, such as cornflour.

 Tartaric acid, on the other hand, is a waste product of wine production that makes cream of tartar.
 It’s somewhat more versatile than baking powder.
-It maintains whipped cream and egg whites solid, prevents sugar crystals, and preserves the color of boiling vegetables.
-Cream of tartar may also be used to remove rust and stains.

-Baking powder is a leavening agent and can be single-acting or double-acting.
 Single-acting baking powders are fast-acting baking powders, which means they act quickly when moistened.

 Yet, the majority of commercial baking powders have dual-action.
 A baking powder with dual-action will react twice: once when mixed with liquid and another time when heated.

-Baking powder is used in cakes, pancakes, waffles, cookies, syrup sponges, pies — or in other words, anything bake and batter-related.
+Baking powder is used in cakes, pancakes, waffles, cookies, syrup sponges, and pies — or in other words, anything bake and batter-related.

 On the other hand, cream of tartar is commonly used in recipes like meringue pie and soufflé to keep their lofty rise.
-Pancakes, cookies, or any recipe that doesn’t call for yeast will also get fluffier if you add cream of tartar to it.
-Pancake and syrup recipes, as well as frosting and icing recipes, come out creamier.

 Cream of tartar should always be stored at room temperature since it’s sensitive to heat, moisture, and light.
 The same goes for baking powder.

 Fun tip: If you want to check the quality of the baking powder, add 1/2 tsp in 1 cup of boiling water.
-If bubbles start to form, your baking powder is of great quality, if not, you should get rid of it.
+If bubbles start to form, your baking powder is of great quality; if not, you should get rid of it.

-The shelf life of baking soda and cream of tartar is comparable.
 Cream of tartar has a two-year maximum shelf life, whereas baking powder has a shelf life of between 1 and 2 years.
-The product’s expiration date should always be checked before use.

-Baking Powder vs. Cream of Tartar Comparison Table
+Baking Powder Vs. Cream Of Tartar Comparison Table

 CategoryBaking PowderCream of Tartar